yugender-codla/goodwin/goodwin/Readme.txt

 6) Release goodwin.zip to godaddy

 At godaddy:
+1) in local create zip - right click on goodwin folder and select sendto compressed zip folder. make sure the file name is goodwin.zip

-1) replace goodwin.zip with the new zip file from local
+1) upload goodwin.zip - overwrite the file which already exists in godaddy
-2) extract the zip at godaddy
+2) extract the zip at godaddy.